Property law in China: Collectively owned properties in rural China

+Production team = Original owner: Natural village /Villagers' group = New owner?

 While the Property Law enacted in 2007 provides some legal leverage to prevent the abuse of power by village councils, it remains to be seen if legal remedies are accessible or are even used by the villagers.
 Prevailing local culture, the fear of authority and the possibility of violent repercussions hinder a victim's inclination to seek legal recourse.
 Also, such rules may be disregarded by the committees or councils due to lack of enforcement.

 While critics may be skeptical of whether the new enactments clarifying the issue of collective ownership will make a difference, such changes are still welcomed as signs of increasing protection for the rural villagers.

 Another issue is the problem of rampant corruption arising from rural land transactions, involving both governmental and non-governmental parties.
 This leads to over-pricing and also improper use of land that goes unchecked.

 Socialist values vs acceptance of free-market economy

 With the passing of the Property Law, a number of local legislators fear that "while the new property law would undoubtedly increase protection for home owners and prevent land seizures, it would also erode China's socialist principles."

 In 2004, it amended its 1982 Constitution to include that the Government has to pay the person compensation for expropriation (征收) or requisition (征用).
 However, the article neither provides, either in the constitution or in any subsidiary legislation, for the quantum of the payment, nor does it stipulate that the payment must be proportional to the size of the land.
 This has led to abuse by government bodies, especially in rural areas.
 Expropriation of land from farmers is the most frequent cause of complaint among farmers.
 However, in 2011, the Chinese Government released regulations clarifying this, which promise to provide more transparency and a fairer compensation system.